ggggggggg/Physical.jl/README.md

 julia> (a*b*Meter)^2
 1.0e6 ± 1.0001999800039988e6 m²
 ```
-Planned features: LaTex printing in iJulia, a function that guesses a nice ways to simplifiy the units.
-Maximally accurate fundamental units from CODATA.
-Round properly when displaying Uncertain numbers.
+Future features
+- [] LaTex printing in iJulia
+- [] Guesses at pretty unit reduction
+- [] Maximally accurate fundamental units from CODATA
+- [] Round properly when displaying Uncertain numbers
+- [] Prefixs

-Feel free to start issue if you have any problems or questions or just want to get in contact with me.
+Feel free to start an issue if you have any problems or questions or just want to get in contact with me.